«Man was born to play, but it turned out differently»

 Questioning herself on what that kind of behaviour is leading man, Naomi Kizhner invented a series of different ornaments that suck body energy to transform it into a valid power resource.

-In a critical point of view, she images a not so far dystopic future, asking herself to what extent man will be able to satisfy his needs.
-The logic of the decoration is overturned: art ornament – that, for definition, is useless – is transformed into something that becomes extremely useful, but, as in the Munari’s Useless Machines, to trigger in the spectator a conscious reflection about his present.
+Finally, Kizhner’s jewels overturn the logic of decoration: ornament – which, by definition, is useless – is transformed into something that becomes extremely useful, but, as in the Munari’s Useless Machines, to trigger in the spectator a conscious reflection about his present.